arjunkomath/RustyInk/docs/pages/page.md

+A sleek and minimalist static site generator written in Rust.
+Designed with simplicity in mind, Rustic Ink makes website creation a breeze.
+It supports Markdown files, allowing you to write content with ease.
+Despite its simplicity, Rustic Ink is lightning-fast and lightweight.
+Powered by picocss, it ensures an optimized and efficient website rendering process.
+With Rustic Ink, you can create beautiful websites that are both minimalistic and performant.

-This project is currently under development.
-Please check back later.
+**This project is currently under development.
+Please check back later.**